Precise Asymptotics for Linear Mixed Models with Crossed Random Effects: Asymptotic Normality

 3mm Some remarks concerning \QuasiTheorem\ \ref{res:mainResult} are: \begin{itemize} \item[1.] \QuasiTheorem\ \ref{res:mainResult} provides following asymptotic covariance matrices of the maximum likelihood estimators:

+Notation such as $\AsyVar(\sigsqMLE)$ is based on the fact that, for large $m$, $m'$ and $n$, $\sigsqMLE$ has an approximate Normal distribution with mean $\sigsqZero$ and variance $\AsyVar(\sigsqMLE)$.
 There are marked differences in the rates of convergence.
 For example, the entries of $\bbetaAMLE$ have order $m^{-1}$ asymptotic variances, whilst those of $\bbetaBMLE$ have order $(mm'n)^{-1}$ asymptotic variances.
 Note that $\bbetaAZero$ and $\bbetaBZero$ differ in that the former is partnered by crossed random effects in (\ref{eq:theModel}). \item[2.]
 The asymptotic normality results for $\bSigmaMLE$ and $\bSigmadMLE$ can be converted to forms that are more amenable to interpretation and confidence interval construction using the Multivariate Delta Method (e.g. Agresti, 2013, Section 16.1.3).
 For example, if $\dA=2$ and the entries of $\bSigma$ are parameterized as

 then \QuasiTheorem\ \ref{res:mainResult} implies the following asymptotic normality results for standard transformations of the first standard deviation parameter and correlation parameter:

 Analogous results hold for $\sigmahat_2$ and $\bSigmadMLE$. \item[3.]
 There is asymptotic orthogonality between each pair of random vectors within the set